 Talisker Port Ruighe was made for sipping neat.

-A fruity, spicy Island expression from the only distillery on Skye.
+A fruity, spicy Island expression from the oldest distillery on Skye.

 Dark, rich amber gold.